marcopiraccini/sd-swim/README.md

 This message is the first message used to join the group, and is sent to a set of members (targets) defined when the node is activated.

 ## Ping
 This message is used in Failure Detection.
-Every `T` time, is sent to a random member od his member list (see the full description of the algorithm).
+Every `T` time, is sent to a member of his member list (see the full description of the algorithm).

 | Field         |      Value    |  Notes                     |